-- Headaches, especially when they are caused by muscle spasms and pain in the face, neck and back.
+Especially when they are caused by muscle spasms and pain in the face, neck and back

-- Muscular and motor problems, such as muscle coordination, loss of muscle strength, loss of muscle tone, posture problems, muscle injuries (such as whiplash, myofascial dysfunction, fibromyalgia, and temporomandibular disorders).
+Like muscle coordination, loss of muscle strength, loss of muscle tone, posture problems, muscle injuries (such as whiplash, myofascial dysfunction, fibromyalgia, and temporomandibular disorders)

-- Post-injury psychological reactions (general feelings that something is not right following an accident, but not being able to place your finger on it).
+General feelings that something is not right following an accident, but not being able to place your finger on it

 - Post Traumatic Stress Disorder.

 Types of Massage

 Neuromuscular Massage is a form of deep tissue massage that is applied to individual muscles.
 It is considered the most effective type of massage therapy for lower back pain, especially when caused by soft tissue injury, such as from a muscle strain.
 It is used to increase the blood flow, reduce pain and release pressure on nerves caused by injuries to muscles and other soft tissue.
 Neuromuscular therapy is done by a masseuse by applying alternating levels of concentrated pressure on the problem areas of the muscle.
 The masseuse generally uses fingers, knuckles, or elbow.

 Integrative Body Work